ChaozhongLiu/MinNet/train/README.md

 ## Hyper-paramters
 The training process is quite standardized for BMMC situations.
-But in case users want to train their own model on a specific target tissue, hyper-parameters to be tuned are listed below including **Margin, weights of contrastive loss, and learning rate**.
+But in case users want to train their own model on a specific target tissue, hyper-parameters to be tuned are listed below including **Margin, weights of contrastive loss, learning rate and cell type margin constant**.

 ### Margin M
 M controls the general range of all margin values.
-The margin value between cell i and cell j = M * (3 + mij).
+The margin value between cell i and cell j = M * (C + mij).
-Roughly, all margin values range between 0 and 4*M.
+Roughly, all margin values range between 0 and 4 * M (if cell type margin constant is 3).

 ### weights of contrastive loss &lambda;
 The training loss = Classification loss + &lambda; * Contrastive loss.